 How to Harvest Mint Leaves

-The best time to harvest mint leaves is in the morning, when the essential oils are vibrant.
+The best time to harvest mint leaves is in the morning when the essential oils are most concentrated.
 You’ll get the most intense flavor just before the mint plant begins to flower.
 Young mint leaves are more tender and have a sweeter taste than older, larger leaves.

-It would be best to start harvesting mint leaves in the spring as soon as the plant has leafed out.
-Continue to harvest as often as possible throughout summer.
-Harvesting mint leaves frequently keeps the herb in check and tells the plant to produce new leaves.
+It would be best to start harvesting mint leaves on spring mornings as soon as the plant has leafed out.
+Continue to gather as often as possible throughout the summer.
+Harvesting mint leaves frequently keeps the herb in check and encourages the plant to produce new leaves.